World Order (band): 2015–2019: Line-up changes, departures and new members

 In January 2018, Genki Sudo announced his return as a dance member of World Order, which returned the group to becoming a 6-member unit.
 On March 11, 2018, they released "Let's start WW3", which was a song about Donald Trump and filmed in the United States.
 World Order did not bring a cameracrew overseas, which led them to ask passersby on the streets to film for them.
 This led to someone running off with their camera, however, after a chase, they managed to get back the camera.

 In June 2018, Takashi Jonishi announced his departure as a dance member of World Order.
 He has organized a new group named AirFootWorks specialized in a style called "Pull-Up Dance."
 Jonishi hopes that his group and World Order can perform together someday.
 He still cooperates with World Order behind the scenes as technical staff.
 Since then he has been featured as a member during World Order's two live events, WWIII of Love (directed by Akihiro) and their Osaka concert.

 On October 9, 2018, a music video for Genki Sudo's 2015 single "Missing Beauty" was released with few altered lyrics, which was filmed in Taiwan.
 On January 25, 2019, they released "Big Brother".
 On April 18, 2019, they released "We Are All One", which was filmed in the Philippines.

 In April 2019, 3 new members were officially announced following their Osaka concert, making the group a 7-member unit again.
-These new members consists of: Kensuke Kimura, Kosuke Shizunaga, Takuro Kakefuda.
+These new members consists of: Keisuke Kimura, Kosuke Shizunaga, Takuro Kakefuda.
 Kosuke and Takuro have also taken on the vocalist role, alongside concurrent member, Akihiro.
 With the news, it was also announced that Genki Sudo would return to the producer position.
 In May 2019, the group performed at the renowned Nagoya Blue Note, which was the performance debut of the three newly added members.
 With this new line-up, the group went on a fan tour from August 31–September 1.

 In June 2019, Genki Sudo announced that he would enter politics.
 On August 1, Genki was elected into the Japanese House of Councillors, effectively stepping down as their producer and becoming an inactive member.

 On August 16, 2019, World Order's management suspended their website's diary service due to administrative reasons.
 On August 22, World Order officially announced for their 10-year anniversary live concert to be held for 2-days during December in Tokyo from the 20th to 21st at the Kanda Myojin Hall, with two different show times for the Saturday performance.
 Tickets were released on October 12 and all 3 shows were eventually sold out.